Feb 14 – Mar 8 | Firehall Theatre

 The Firehall Arts Centre is located on the unceded and traditional territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish) and səlilwətaɬ (Tsleil-Waututh) First Nations where they lived and gathered together for thousands of years.
 Acknowledging their connections to these lands is a significant part of what the Firehall considers when choosing the productions and presentations we undertake and how that work shapes and impacts those around us.
 We ask our community to reflect on what being present here means to you and those around you.

-Running Time: 2hrs15min - with intermission
+Running Time: 2hrs approx. + intermission

 Buy Tickets